Skip to content

 └── server.js ← new

-The Imports - What Each One Does
+The Imports / Usings - What Each One Does

 Why Streamable HTTP?
 MCP supports three transports: stdio (subprocess-based, used by Claude Desktop), SSE (Server-Sent Events, legacy), and Streamable HTTP (the current standard).
 We use Streamable HTTP because it works over the network, supports streaming responses, and is the recommended transport for HTTP-first architectures.